algosup/2023-2024-project-3-virtual-processor-team-1/Documents/TechnicalSpecifications.md

 2. The second part is the interpreter.
 The purpose of the interpreter is to read the assembly code from a file, check for semantic correctness, transform it into machine code and execute it on the virtual processor.

    The interpreter will have the following components:
-   - A lexical analyzer
+   - A lexical analyser
    - A parser
-   - A semantic analyzer
+   - A semantic analyser
    - A code generator